matthew-brett/dsfe/project.md

 This term is a 10 credits of a 20 credit course.
 Each credit corresponds to 10 hours work, of which one hour is the lecture.
 Unlike other courses, there is no exam to revise for, so the rest of the time is for the project.

-Expect to spend an average of 9 hours per week until the project deadline.
+You will find that, at the beginning of the project, this amount of work can seem daunting.
+Please don't worry; if you work steadily, you will find things fall into place.
+On the other hand, you must plan to work steadily.

+This is a write-up of a previous data science course we ran: {% cite millman2018rcsds %}.

+In answer to "What advice would you give to another student who is considering taking this course?":

+> Unlike most group projects (which last for maybe a few weeks
+> tops or could conceivably be pulled off by one very dedicated
+> person), this one will dominate the entire semester. . . .
+Try
+> to stay organized for the project and create lots of little
+> goals and checkpoints.
+You should always be working on something
+> for the project, whether that's coding, reviewing, writing, etc.
+> Ask lots of questions and ask them early!

 ## Getting help